Georgia Department of Transportation: Freeing the Freeways

-The Freeing the Freeways program is the largest urban expressway reconstruction project of the late 20th century.
+The Freeing the Freeways program was the largest urban expressway reconstruction project of the late 20th century.
 The program involved widening the all the interstate highways within the beltway of Atlanta.
 The Federal Highway Act of 1976 allowed states for the first time to use federal highway dollars to widen and build new interchanges on existing highways.
 This change to federal policy and subsequent similar changes in the 1978 Surface Transportation Assistance Act and 1981 Federal-Aid Highway Act allowed Georgia to rebuild metro Atlanta interstates with 90/10 federal support.

 The project cost $1.5 billion and doubled Atlanta's freeway lane miles from 900 to 1851 mi.
 The project sought to increase lanes from six to eight on I-20, I-75, I-85, and I-285 and 10 lanes on the downtown connector involved 125 mi and was phased over 13 years between 1976 and 1988.
 During this time, auxiliary interstates in the Atlanta metropolitan area would be constructed and open including Interstate 575 (construction began in 1979 and was completed in 1985) and Interstate 675 (construction began in 1982 and was completed in 1987).

 Widening of I-285 took place first, in order to allow drivers to bypass the construction when it took place within the beltway.
 Construction began on the northern arc of I-285 from Paces Ferry Road just west of I-75 to Chamblee Tucker Road just east of I-85 in 1976, and it was completed by 1978.
 The radiating expressways were then upgraded.
-By July of 1985, I-75 and I-85 had both been widened from the Brookwood Split to north to their interchanges with I-285.
+By July 1985, I-75 and I-85 had both been widened from the Brookwood Split to north to their interchanges with I-285.
 The only section of major interstates that was not rebuilt in the project was I-85 between the Brookwood Split to present-day Georgia 400.
 The Georgia Department of Transportation opted to build a new viaduct carrying the new 10-lane I-85 just north of the original I-85 alignment and downgraded the original alignment to Georgia State Route 13.